ddevaraj/evidX/README.md

 "Pharmaceutical Preparations"[mh] OR "Metabolism"[mh] OR "Cell Physiological Phenomena"[mh] OR
 "Genetic Phenomena"[mh])
 ```
-This query was design to use high-levle molecular MeSH terms to select only molecular papers from PubMed to keep
+This query was design to use high-level molecular MeSH terms to select only molecular papers from PubMed to keep
-the word embeddings relevant to the molecular
+the word embeddings relevant to our domain of study: molecular interactions.

 ## Running the classifier.